michaelkolesidis/javascript-software-synthesizer/README.md

 # Guides & Tutorials

-There aren't any guides and tutorials specifically for the JSS-01 yet, but there are plenty of excellent guides on the types of sound synthesis that the JSS-01 is using:
+The JSS-01 is using FM synthesis implementing the FMSynth of Tone.js, While there aren't any guides and tutorials specifically for the JSS-01 yet, there are plenty of excellent guides on FM synthesis:

-(Currently JSS-01 only has an FM mode implementing the FMSynth of Tone.js)

 ### FM Synthesis